About Us

 Sally

 I am a barefoot in the grass, foraging, natural living, homesteading, nature-loving, family girl.
 I am an urban micro-homesteader, forager, and qualified complementary therapist.
 I am a qualified life coach, business coach, nutritionist, flower remedy practitioner, and many other natural therapies, and nature is the key to everything I do.
 I love to forage, scratch cook, bake, preserve, make herbal medicine and skincare and run as much as possible without preservatives and other chemicals in my family’s life.
-Colin and I have been married for 30 years and we have 3 beautiful children and an amazingly awesome grandson, who truly loves nature.
+My husband and I have shared values both on a family level and an ethos towards nature.
+We have 3 beautiful children and an amazingly awesome grandson, who truly loves nature.
 He loves to collect sticks and paddle in brooks and rivers wherever possible!
+My husband is my biggest champion, and vice versa.
+Being half Creole myself and him marrying into a Creole family, scratch cooking and spicy food sits extremely well with my love of growing various types of chilli plants!
+Except, he isn’t quite as much of a lover of spice as I am 😉 Both raised in the South of England and now at home in Lancashire we understand more and more the need for nature in our lives.
+He is a tree hugger and I am very much a herb whore.
+Together we are the best team!

 We are a family with various illnesses and we have found that it is best for our bodies that we live as naturally as possible.
 When I was 19 years old, I had meningitis which left me with encephalitis, acute fibromyalgia, Guillane Barre syndrome and having a series of mini strokes.
 This left me in a wheelchair and being told I would never walk, talk, work or have children.
 Since then I have also gained diabetes, adipsia, vertigo, retinopathy, neuropathy, an umbilical hernia and various other stuff!
 But… whilst I cannot walk very far at all (about 10m), I can talk, I have children and I work.
 And a lot of this is down to me being really stubborn, it is mostly down, I truly believe, to our homesteading lifestyle, as well as a whole heap of magic.
-For those who don’t know, I also own Mama’s Magic & Mojo 😉
+For those who don’t know, I also own Mama’s Magic & Mojo.
+I spend most of my time in a wheelchair but I see this very much as a positive rather than a negative, because the wheels are my legs and it means I can still get about.

 I have had the honour and pleasure of writing for, being interviewed for, or working with some amazing companies, brands, and media over the years such as The BBC, The Daily Mail, Fox News, USA Today, Reuters, Sainsbury’s, ASDA, Marks & Spencer, The Natural & Organic Products Show, Ideal Home Show, The Walt Disney Corporation, Spirit & Destiny Magazine, Fate & Fortune Magazine and many, many more.
 I love collaborating with brands and businesses and love working with the media.